johnstray/gs-blog/README.md

 - External Comments Support
 - Custom Fields

-This fork is evolved from an initial version developed by @mikehenken.
+This fork is evolved from an initial version developed by @mikehenken .

 ## Installation
 [Installation of GetSimple](https://www.youtube.com/embed/6JgG6_VI4DU) is required.